MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

     return View();
 ```

-13. Place the mouse cursor before the located code, type the following code, and then press Enter.
+13. Place the mouse cursor before the located code, and type the following code.
 ```cs
     ViewBag.SelectedPerson = personName;
 ```